The Ultimate Garden Route Itinerary: Stops, Tips & More

 Where to Stay in Swellendam

 Jan Harmsgat Country HouseThis hotel offers four-star accommodation with ten exclusive Victorian-style suites in various sizes.
-They have a pool, an onsite restaurant and offer wine tasting and farm tours on their property.
+They have a pool, onsite restaurant, and they offer wine tasting and farm tours on their property.

 Augusta de Mist: is a four-star boutique stay on a historic 19th-century Cape Dutch Estate with a pool and landscaped gardens.
 They have various suites available to choose from.